danforthcenter/plantcv/docs/pipeline_parallel.md

 ### Running PlantCV workflows over a dataset

 We normally execute workflows in a shell script or in in a cluster scheduler job file.
-The parallelization tool `plantcv-workflow.py` has many configuration parameters.
+The parallelization tool `plantcv-run-workflow` has many configuration parameters.
 To make it easier to manage the number of input parameters, a configuration file can be edited and input.

 ### Configuration-based method